essfeed/wordpress-events-manager-ess/readme.txt

 == Changelog ==

+= 1.2 =
+* add a "source link" at the end of the event description to get a back-link and improve the SEO
+* prevent the duplication of category's name in the ESS feed

+= 1.1 =
+* fix the CRON auto update of syndicated feeds
+* add a ESS to schema.org/Event binding to boost the google indexation
+* update PHP 5.5 functions support
+* set the ESS icon display as optional, ca be custom on the admin settings section.

+= 0.98 =
+* fix the duplicated 'exerpt' field in case of multiple events aggregation.
+* update date calculation if the 'unit' attribute is provided within the important feed.
+* update the category detection with the 'name' instead of the 'slug' because some languages have special chars that are url encoded.
+* update the url encoding.
+* improve the existing event detection in case of feed update.
+* force country code transcription from 'xe' to 'gb' for england.
+* leave HTML comments in the description of the ESS feed.
+* set 'hour' as default value for every durations.

 = 0.9 =
+* handle PHP < 5.4 with ENT_XML1 native constant that doesn't exists
+* prevent PHP E_STRICT and E_WARNINGS to be displayed on user screen.

+= 0.8 =
-correct importation with multiple events in one feed correct some encoder in XTML and XML to be retrocompatible with php <= 5.3
+* correct importation with multiple events in one feed
+* correct some encoder in XTML and XML to be retrocompatible with php <= 5.3

 = 0.5 =
 * update the search engine push